MicrosoftDocs/cordova-docs/articles/getting-started/get-started-codepush-cordova.md

 ## <a id="next-steps"></a>Next Steps

 You've finished deploying mobile app updates using CodePush, applying both the default and custom behaviors.
-The following list contatins a set of resources you can explore to get a better understanding of the service:
+The following list contains a set of resources you can explore to get a better understanding of the service:

-- A more Advanced Cordova CodePush Sample application, showing how to implement a more complex update experience, including promting the user to install the update: See [Cordova CodePush Sample App - Advanced](https://github.com/Microsoft/cordova-plugin-code-push/tree/master/samples/advanced)
+- A more Advanced Cordova CodePush Sample application, showing how to implement a more complex update experience, including prompting the user to install the update: See [Cordova CodePush Sample App - Advanced](https://github.com/Microsoft/cordova-plugin-code-push/tree/master/samples/advanced)

 - Work with other developers on the same CodePush app: See [App Collaboration](http://microsoft.github.io/code-push/docs/cli.html#app-collaboration)